 "I could play the PITY ME CARD too, but this would be ridiculous".
 Up to this point in your letter it certainly sounds as though you are crying for pity, or perhaps that should be crying in SELF PITY.
 I do not care about your big house, thoughtless driving of a gas wasting SUV or your whining about paying taxes of "what most people make in a salary job".
+Let me just say I would not be boasting about having a vehicle that wastes enough "gas in a week to make some people broke" while whining about being poor and unwilling to help those in need.

 I have it good in Abbotsford because I could get killed in Vancouver?
 My what logic, what a nice society you want.
 I have always acknowledged others property rights.
 Go back and read it again.
 The point was not that it was not their property to do with as they wish; the point was that it was idiotic to cut down the bush, force them out and THEN COMPLAIN about them sleeping on the streets.
 I question your business sense if you cannot grasp the concept of considering the consequences of your actions - before you take the actions.
 Personally, as you can clearly see from my writings, I favour keeping what your goal is in mind while you are formulating policy, that tends to ensure you get the results you want.
 As opposed to taking an action and complaining about the outcome when any sensible person (or people not blinded by their preconceived notions of reality) could see what would happen.
 I am planning to pay my share of taxes - with an open and understanding heart.
 And before we get into a rant/argument on taxes read the opening of the Homeless in Abbotsford site, the white letters on the blue background.
 Read more of my postings carefully and you will find that I am saying your taxes are currently being wasted by the city to accomplish nothing.
 To me it seems obvious that if you are spending $$$ anyway, one might as well spend the $$$ intelligently and achieve some positive results.